Here are 30 multiple-choice questions (MCQs) on the topic

 d) 1, 2, 3, and 4

-4. The Equal Remuneration Act guarantees equal pay for equal work for men and women.
+Equal Remuneration Act guarantees equal pay for equal work for men and

 Which of the above statements are correct?